Boface/ucl-link-pseudocode/README.md

 # UCL Link Microservices Architecture

-This repository is a part of the supplemental material for the Software Engineering group report, detailing the microservices architecture for the UCL Link application.
+This repository supplements the Software Engineering group report, presenting the microservices architecture for the UCL Link application.

 ## Project Structure

-The project is organized into microservices, each represented by a separate folder within the `./src` directory.
-These microservices contain pseudocode to illustrate the key interactions with the database, the initiation of Kafka messaging, and the usage of TypeORM for handling SQL queries.
+The project simulates the structure of microservices, each represented by pseudocode within the `./src` directory.
+Each service includes mock interactions with the database, Kafka event streams, and SQL queries via TypeORM.

 ### `./src`

-- `/AuthenticationService` - Handles user authentication and authorization.
+- `/AuthenticationService` - Handles user authentication and authorization logic.
-- `/UserService` - Manages user profiles and interactions.
+- `/UserService` - Manages user profiles and interactions functionality.
-- `/EventService` - Coordinates event-related data and operations.
+- `/EventService` - Coordinates event-related data and operations flow.
 - `/ChatService` - Facilitates real-time messaging between users.
-- `/FeedbackService` - Collects and processes user feedback.
+- `/FeedbackService` - Processes and stores user feedback.
-- `/NotificationService` - Manages the dispatch of notifications.
+- `/NotificationService` - Manages notification dispatch mechanisms.
-- `/MatchingService` - Implements the logic for matching users.
+- `/MatchingService` - Contains the matching algorithm and related operations.
-- `/GroupService` - Manages group data and interactions.
+- `/GroupService` - Handles group-related functionalities and data management.

 ### `./common`

-- `/interfaces.ts` - Defines the main TypeScript interfaces used across the microservices.
+- `/interfaces.ts` - Central TypeScript interfaces used throughout the microservices.

+### `./kafka`

+- `/kafkaConsumer.ts` - Pseudocode for Kafka consumer setup and message handling.
+- `/kafkaProducer.ts` - Pseudocode for Kafka producer setup and event emitting.

+### `./database`

+- `/connection.ts` - Pseudocode representing the database connection setup.
+- `/entities/user.entity.ts` - Pseudocode using TypeORM to define the user entity for PostgreSQL.

 ## Pseudocode

-The pseudocode included in each microservice is intended to demonstrate the intended functionality and flow of operations.
-This code serves as an outline for development and is not meant to be executed.
+Each microservice folder contains pseudocode that outlines its proposed functionality.
+This code illustrates the system's conceptual structure and is not executable.

 ## Interfaces

-The TypeScript interfaces that serve as the primary data structures and contracts for the microservices are located in `./common/interfaces.ts`.
-They provide a clear specification of the objects used within the system.
+The TypeScript interfaces located in `./common/interfaces.ts` define the core data structures and interfaces for inter-service communication.

 ## Setup

-Since the project contains pseudocode and is not intended to be run, there are no setup or installation steps.
-The
+The content of this project is for conceptual review and understanding and is not designed to run as a working application.
+However, you can see some of the dependencies installed in `/package.json`.

+---
+**Note:** This README is purely for documentation purposes and represents a non-functional architecture mock-up.